 A destination list is quite literally a list of internet destinations that can be blocked or allowed based on the administrative preferences for the policies applied to the identities within your organization.

-This article briefly outlines what is or isn't acceptable to be added to a destination list at this time and as this information changes, this article will be updated.
+This article briefly outlines what is or isn't acceptable to be added to a destination list.

 What you can add

 1. Fully qualified domains and subdomains.
 The protocol is not required.
 If you wish to block all subdomains of a domain, add the top level domain name as exampledomain.com

 If you wish to only block a subdomain, add the subdomain as subdomain.exampledomain.com

 2. IP addresses can be added to an Allow Destination only.
 These can only be IPv4 and cannot include ranges like /29 or /16 or subnet masks like 255.255.255.0.
 An example would be 100.100.101.250.
 However, this feature is currently in Limited Availability and may not be available for all users.

 1. You cannot add URLs that end in file names, such as www.domain.com/file.exe